 There are several types of cognitive bias.
 Here is a small sample:

 Confirmation Bias: People like what they like.
-A confirmation bias is when a person listens only to information that confirms what they already believe, instead of being open to another viewpoint.
+Confirmation bias is when a person listens only to information that confirms what they already believe, instead of being open to another viewpoint.

 Self-Serving Bias: A self-serving bias is the tendency to blame others when bad things happen and give yourself credit when positive things happen.
 When you get a raise, it’s because you’re a stellar employee, but when you don’t get the raise, it’s because your boss is a jerk.